GUINEA PIG Care – everything you should know

 Bald patches behind the ears

 It is normal for guinea pigs to have small bald patches behind the ears.
-A photo of a healthy guinea pig is shown below.
+Below is a photo of a healthy guinea pig.

 guinea pig care article photo 9